 We all have been there.
-The project starts slow, but then you pick up speed and quickly deliver new features.
+The software engineering project starts slow, but then you pick up speed and quickly deliver new features.
 However, as time goes by, more and more things keep popping up.
 You deal with certain problems.
 More time passes, and things keep getting worse and worse.
 You see the same issues repeatedly.

 Well, you've got yourself a severe case of technical debt.
-It's symptoms are often loud and clear: the system is tightly coupled and resistant to any change; you can hardly ever re-use the same parts of code; new features take forever to implement; bugs are piling up in the backlog.
+Its symptoms are often loud and clear: the system is tightly coupled and resistant to any change; you can hardly ever re-use the same parts of code; new features take forever to implement; bugs are piling up in the backlog.
 If you want to know what causes all these problems and how to deal with it - keep reading.
 In the article, we are going to look at:

 - Definition of technical debt;

 - Best practices in reducing tech debt;

 - Major types of technical debt and how to deal with them.